brotherjack/geknowmics-repo/guides/git.md

 # Introduction to Version Control Systems
-In the very old days people writing software would send each other text files containing code (if they collaborated with other people at all).
+In the very old days, people writing software would send each other text files containing code (if they collaborated with other people at all).
 This usually worked well enough with maybe 2 or 3 people, but it often resulted in problems.
 The more people, the more copies of the same file would be circulating and the more chances that something would get lost or some change would break something, and then which version of the file would you use?
-Who has that old file, you know, the one Carol sent me Monday of last week.
+Who has that old file?
+You know, the one Carol sent me Monday of last week?

 This is the point of version control software.
-VCS, whether centralized or decentralized, provides a means of tracking and managing changes.
+VCS, whether centralized or decentralized, provides a means of tracking and managing changes in data.

 **How much do I need to know this?**

-If you're interested in biotechnology or bio-informatics, you will need to learn how to work with VCS.
-Even if you are not, a passing familiarity with VCS could prove useful (for instance, this project is being hosted on a website designed around VCS).
+If you're interested in biotechnology or bioinformatics, you will need to learn how to work with VCS.
+Even if you are not, a passing familiarity with VCS _could_ prove useful (for instance, this project is being hosted on a website designed around VCS).

-Otherwise, you can safely ignore this for now.
+For those who are not particularly interested in biotechnology or bioinformatics, you can safely ignore this for now.

 **What should I learn in the short term?**